LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

 .. index:: ! interface

-An **interface** is a formal construction within Java that allows us to create a contract that classes can choose to fulfill.
+An **interface** is a formal construction within Java.
+Interfaces allow us to create a set of behaviors that a class must fulfill.
 A Java interface may contain:

 #.
 Constants (that is, ``static final`` fields)
 #.
 Method signatures